Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 Looking after yourself

-It's very important to look after yourself so that you're in the best possible place to be able to stop and think about options.
 This will not always be possible however, even with the best of intentions, so don't beat yourself up if you can't always respond in the way you wish you could!

-• Parenting an FASD individual can be isolating.
-Parents of neurotypical children often don’t understand the issues you face every day.
+• Parenting an FASD individual can be isolating; parents of neurotypical children often don’t understand the issues you face every day and sometimes even your best friends will be unavailable.
 Find someone to talk to who understands what it’s like.
-This could be a whānau member who is close to you, or another parent of a child with FASD.
-It can be very helpful to join a local support group.
-Find a list of groups available in Aotearoa here.
+This could be a counsellor, whānau member or another parent of a child with FASD.

-• Think about what helps you to relax and make a real effort to do it every day or at least every week.
-Have coffee with a friend, go for a walk, a run or to the gym, find a creative outlet, take a long bath with the bathroom door locked, go out with your partner, attend a support group, hire a babysitter or share and swap childcare.
+• Think about what helps you to relax and prioritise it – this is not just for you, it will benefit your whole whānau!
+Have coffee with a friend, go for a walk, a run or to the gym, find a creative outlet, take a long bath with relaxing essential oils and a book, go out with your partner, attend a support group, hire a babysitter or share and swap childcare.

 • Many children with FASD become very stressed when the family leaves home to go on holidays.
-It can be hard for them – and for everyone – to leave a familiar area and routine or stay in a strange hotel room.
+It can be hard for them – and therefore for everyone – to leave a familiar area and routine or stay in a strange hotel room.
 If you do decide to go away, plan carefully ahead and involve your tamariki in discussions about what to expect.

 • If at all possible, arrange for regular respite breaks for you and/or your partner, even if just for a ‘date night’.
 Hire a babysitter or respite worker who understands your child, and train him or her about FASD and the importance of routine.